roboticslab-uc3m/developer-manual/asking-questions.md

 ## I really don't like GitHub Issues, why can't I just bug somebody who knows the answer?
 There are several reasons to prefer GitHub Issues rather than asking in person or private messaging:
-* Increased global productivity as logs are kept.
-It tends to avoid repetition of the same questions and the same answers.
+* Answers are left for future people with doubts, and even the *you from the future* can run into the same issue after some time and then find the solution online!
-* A convenient tool to keep any technical topic inside its technical context and focus on the proper issue's subject.
+* Developers can have more time to perform research and/or create new cool applications, maybe even that coffee-making or pizza-delivery robot you've been waiting for, yay!
-* Higher visibility of your topic in such a way that the answer may come from unexpected people.
-This is especially interesting in cases of disagreement between two parties where unrelated contributors may bring up new ideas and worthy viewpoints.
+* GitHub Issues have proved many times to be an efficient mechanism to receive answers from very unexpected contributors, which have provided many answers, new ideas, and worthy viewpoints!!

 ## Self evaluation time!